ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 boot, or immutable hardware/ROM.

 It is also important that the Appraisal Policy was itself obtained securely.
-As such, if Apprisal Policy in a Relying Party or Verifier can be configured via a network protocol, the ability to attest to the health of the client providing the Appraisal Policy needs to be considered.
+As such, if Appraisal Policy in a Relying Party or Verifier can be configured via a network protocol, the ability to attest to the health of the client providing the Appraisal Policy needs to be considered.